Charting New Horizons.

 According to Franz Sacher's son Eduard, Sachertorte was invented by Sacher when he was an apprentice under Metternich's chef Chambellier.
 As it is known, the Austrian State Chancellor, Prince Klemens Wenzel von Metternich, tasked his kitchen staff with concocting an extraordinary dessert to impress his special guests.
 As fortune had it, the chef had fallen ill that evening, leaving the apprentice chef, the then-16-year-old Franz Sacher, to perform this culinary magic trick.
 Metternich’s parting words to the talented teenager: “I hope you won’t disgrace me tonight.”

 Franz Sacher seized the moment and conjured up the confection of a lifetime, the chocolate cake that would go down in history as the ne plus ultra of desserts: the Original Sacher-Torte.
 Disgrace, in any case, was not on the menu that evening.
 The cake soon gained a cult following, and was deemed “presentable at court”.
-From then on, it was a favorite at the imperial court and soon went on to win the hearts of the world.
+From then on, it was a favourite at the imperial court and soon went on to win the hearts of the world.

 Tsaghkunk Restaurant

 Learn more about the history and people who are part of this tradition: Experience the living past and enjoy the experience of local culture by baking traditional Lavash bread.
-At restaurant you'll have an opportunity to visit the bakery and watch the demonstration of lavash baking by a master baker, using techniques which have been passed down through generations.
+At the restaurant, you'll have an opportunity to visit the bakery and watch the demonstration of lavash baking by a master baker, using techniques which have been passed down through generations.
+Apart from your participation, when that heavenly freshly baked bread smell fills the air, and the lavash comes out of the tonr (the cooking in special lavash ovens: it's called toner) all warm and golden you also have a chance to taste newly baked and delicious lavash.

 United Airlines orders 100 Boeing 737 MAX jets and a record-setting 100 Boeing 787 Dreamliners.